RoberAgro/AxialOpt/README.md

 ## Getting started

 The best way to learn how to use `AxialOpt` is to open one of the [examples](examples/) and start playing around with the different parameters and settings.
-The examples have plenty of comments to guide the users and help them understand how the code works
+The examples have plenty of comments to guide the users and help them understand how the code works.
+You can use the example scripts as a template to start your own projects.

 ## Mathematical background

-Check out [our paper](https://doi.org/10.3390/ijtpp4030032) if you want to learn more about the optimization problem formulation and mathematical modeling behind `AxialOpt`.
+Check out our papers if you want to learn more about the optimization problem formulation and mathematical modeling behind `AxialOpt`:

+- R. Agromayor and L. O. Nord (2019).
+[Preliminary Design and Optimization of Axial Turbines Accounting for Diffuser Performance](https://doi.org/
+  10.3390/ijtpp4030032.). *International Journal of Turbomachinery, Propulsion and Power* 4.3, pp. 1-32.
+- R. Agromayor, B. Müller, and L. O. Nord (2019).
+[One-Dimensional Annular Diffuser Model for Preliminary Turbomachinery Design](https://doi.org/10.3390/ijtpp4030031.). *International Journal of Turbomachinery, Propulsion and Power* 4.3, pp. 1-31.

 ## License